Medically reviewed by Drugs.com. Last updated on Aug 11, 2022.

 You may have some skin redness, rash, itching, or swelling at the injection site.
 If this irritation is severe or does not go away, call your doctor.
 Do not inject insulin lispro into a skin area that is red, swollen, or itchy.

 Too much insulin lispro can cause hypoglycemia (low blood sugar).
-Low blood sugar also can occur if you use insulin lispro with another antidiabetic medicine, delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting or have diarrhea.
-Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
-Different people may feel different symptoms of low blood sugar.
-It is important that you learn which symptoms of low blood sugar you usually have so that you can treat it quickly.
+Low blood sugar can also occur if you use insulin lispro with another antidiabetic medicine, changes in insulin regimen (eg, insulin strength, type of insulin, injection site), delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting or have diarrhea.
+Low blood sugar must be treated before it causes you to pass out (unconsciousness).
+People feel different symptoms of low blood sugar.
+It is important that you learn which symptoms you usually have so that you can treat it quickly.
+Talk to your doctor about the best way to treat low blood sugar.

 Symptoms of low blood sugar include anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, depression, difficulty in thinking, dizziness or lightheadedness, drowsiness, excessive hunger, fast heartbeat, headache, irritability or abnormal behavior, nervousness, nightmares, restless sleep, shakiness, slurred speech, and tingling in the hands, feet, lips, or tongue.